pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 layout: doc.ejs
 ---

-Pulsar's modern syntax highlighting and code folding system is powered by [Tree-sitter](http://tree-sitter.github.io/tree-sitter).
+Pulsar’s modern syntax highlighting and code folding system is powered by [Tree-sitter](http://tree-sitter.github.io/tree-sitter).
 Tree-sitter parsers create and maintain full [syntax trees](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representing your code.

 Modeling the buffer as a syntax tree gives Pulsar a comprehensive understanding of the structure of your code, which has several benefits: